To encrypt data at rest using vSAN encryption, one option is to use Thales CipherTrust Manager, a key management service (KMS).

 Accept this invitation to access privileges to the

 To access a CipherTrust Manager image, you might need to copy the image to another account.
 To do this, create a Compute Engine image from a zipped disk image.
-To get permission to zipped disk images, contact your sales manager or support.
+To get permission to zipped disk images, contact your sales manager or Cloud Customer Care.

 Create an image from a zipped CipherTrust Manager image

 To create an image from the source URI

 gcloud compute images create image-name --source-uri gs://kylo-images/k170v-2411- 20181031022613.tar.gz

 You can list images using the following command:

 gsutil ls gs://kylo-images gs://kylo-images/k170v-2369-20181008172807.tar.gz gs://kylo-images/k170v-2411-20181031022613.tar.gz

 In the Google Cloud Console, go to the Compute Engine Images page.